Fars News Agency: Alien/extraterrestrial intelligence agenda reports

 In January 2014, Fars posted a series of articles that suggested U.S. security policy was being driven by an "alien/extraterrestrial intelligence agenda".
 The report said that proof was found in a Federal Security Service report carried out by Edward Snowden.
 The report said that the United States government had been secretly run by a "shadow government" of space aliens since 1945.

 Salman Rushdie fatwa

 In February 2016, Fars was one of 40 Iranian news agencies that pledged money toward the bounty against Salman Rushdie in regards to The Satanic Verses controversy.
 Fars promised $30,000 for the killing of Rushdie.

 Yemenite Jews

 In November 2020, the Agency sparked controversy after it shared an article by Kayhan editor Hossein Shariatmadari denying the Holocaust and saying that the "real Holocaust" was against Yemenite Christians by the Jewish Himyarite Kingdom in 524 CE.
-Critics denounced the article as an anti-Semitic piece seeking to dehumanize Jews and downplay the brutality of the Holocaust.
+Critics denounced the article as an antisemitic piece seeking to dehumanize Jews and downplay the brutality of the Holocaust.

+"Where to Kill Trump?" video

+In July 2026, Fars published a video on X and Telegram titled "Where to Kill Trump?", purporting to show the route taken by the presidential motorcade of Donald Trump to his Mar-a-Lago residence.